Axway/streams-open-docs/content/en/docs/install/apim-integration.md

 --data-raw '{}'
 ```

-If the configuration is correct, the returned HTTP code must be 2xx and the JSON response must contain a field **id**.
-Use this id as SUBSCRIPTION_ID.
+If the configuration is correct, the returned HTTP code must be `2xx` and the JSON response must contain an **id** field.
+Use this ID as SUBSCRIPTION_ID.

 ```bash
 SUBSCRIPTION_ID="<ID_RETURNED>"
 ```

-Two steps are required to consume a Streams SSE subscription:
+The following two steps are required to consume a Streams SSE subscription:

-* Call the API Gateway to get a short-lived JWT token to access the Streams SSE Subscriber:
+1. Call the API Gateway to get a short-lived JWT token to access the Streams SSE Subscriber:

     ```bash
     curl -v -X GET "${PUBLIC_API_GATEWAY_ADDRESS}/streams/subscribers/sse/auth" \